getlantern/lantern-client/README.md

 1. Run the app with these additional run arguments `--dart-define=driver=true --observatory-port 8888 --disable-service-auth-codes`
 2. Run the integration test as a dart application and specify the environment variable `VM_SERVICE_URL=http://127.0.0.1:8888`
-3. When running tests in different locales, change `const currentLocale = 'en_US';` in `integration_test_contants.dart` to the desired locale, and then run `change_language_test.dart`.
+3. When running tests in different locales, change `const simulatedLocale = 'en_US';` in `integration_test_contants.dart` to the desired locale.
+4. Go to SETTINGS view and then run `change_language_test.dart`.
-4. Start by running `1_enroll_leave_me_note_test.dart`
+5. Start by running `1_enroll_leave_me_note_test.dart`
-5. A handful of tests have specific requirements, marked by a "Test requirements" comment at the start of the test:
+6. A handful of tests have specific requirements, marked by a "Test requirements" comment at the start of the test:
    1. `6A_scan_QR_code_test` needs another phone to do the QR scanning process with
    2. `6B_request_flow_test` requires a message request to have just been received
    3. `6C_introductions_test` requires the testing device/emulator to have received an introduction to another contact